eyanoapp/opensigl/docs/en/payroll-processes/classic.md

 # Scenario Descriptions for Payroll Processes

-This document describes how the BHIMA payroll process works under a classical payroll structure where employees are retained on contract with a fixed base salary.
+This document describes how the OpenSIGL payroll process works under a classical payroll structure where employees are retained on contract with a fixed base salary.
 This payroll structure is rarely used in most hospitals though, due to unpredictable monthly revenue.
 Most institutions should opt for the index-based payroll structure that allows the human resources expenses to flex with the institutional revenue.